 The Gap in the Trees.
 6x12, oil on linen panel.
 2019.

 This method also helps to simplify some things that would otherwise be hard to do.
-Scenes like this one of light coming through trees are easier when you are able to just focus on the light.
+Scenes like this one of light coming through trees are easier when you can just focus on the light.

 However, this method isn't without its drawbacks:

-Despite these things, I think this is a reliable alla prima method for landscapes that makes developing dynamic edges and atmospherics much easier.
+Despite these things, this is a reliable alla prima method for landscapes that makes developing dynamic edges and atmospherics much easier.
 I'm looking forward to developing it further.